 These muscles together act to help rotate the humerous with respect to the shoulder blade.
 And when activated together they help tighten the connection between the two making the shoulder joint more stable.

-In anatomy, and shoulder anatomy too, the position of the belly of a muscle can be important.
+The position of the belly of a muscle can be important.
 As yogiis, and other people who want to understand their bodies, if we know where the belly of a muscle is we can use that knowledge to guide where we place our awareness.

 With the rotator cuff, the belly of all the muscles are on the shoulder blade.
 And so to feel these muscles activating, that's where we can put our awareness.